How to Prepare Your WordPress for High-Traffic Events (10 Tips)

 Which is a clear sign that their website wasn’t prepared to handle the influx of visitors.
 And that’s a common mistake for many site owners:

-They spend most of their resources planning the next big thing, whether a content piece or promotion but forget to take care of their foundations - preparing their website for high-traffic events.
+They spend most of their resources planning the next big thing, whether a content piece or promotion, but they forget to take care of their foundations—preparing their website for high-traffic events.

-In this article, we’re going to focus on the fundamentals, and more specifically:
+In this article, we’re going to focus on the fundamentals, and more specifically, how to prepare your website for traffic spikes.

 In a nutshell, a high-traffic event refers to a situation where your website experiences a significant influx of visitors within a short period.